Evidence Seized in Violation of the Fourth Amendment Must Be Suppressed.

 What does the Fourth Amendment protect?

-However, over time, the courts have identified a number of exceptions to these requirements, such as consent to search, the plain view doctrine, searches incident to a lawful arrest, the automobile exception, exigent circumstances, and others.
+However, the courts have identified several exceptions to these requirements over time, such as consent to search, the plain view doctrine, searches incident to a lawful arrest, the automobile exception, exigent circumstances, and others.

-Additionally, the Fourth Amendment has been interpreted to apply to government intrusion into individuals’ privacy, a principle that has been adapted to new technologies and societal norms in a number of court cases.
+Additionally, courts have interpreted the Fourth Amendment to apply to government intrusion into individuals’ privacy, a principle that has been adapted to new technologies and societal norms in a number of court cases.

 How does the Fourth Amendment apply to search and seizure?
 When is evidence seized in violation of the Fourth Amendment subject to suppression?